Trade-schools.net tagline

 What's the difference between information technology and computer science?

-Man in a plaid shirt smiling and using a computer in a well-lit office with two people sitting at another computer behind himComputer science programs focus on helping you learn how computers think.
+Man at desk with computer in office setting, wearing a plaid shirt and using a mouse, colleagues working in the background.Computer science programs focus on helping you learn how computers think.
 They teach students how to use algorithms and advanced mathematics to get a computer to work a certain way.

 Information technology programs generally are about using existing digital tools to solve business problems.
 They teach students how to set up, manage, and maintain computer systems, networks, and databases.